heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-21-powershell-serial-port-reader.md

 title: Writing a Serial Port reader in PowerShell
 description: Initial release of lightweight Serial Port reader written in PowerShell script to read data from a serial port and export the data into a log file.
 keywords: powershell script, serial port, serial communication, ps1
-tags: [PowerShell, SerialPort, Open Source]
+tags: [PowerShell, SerialPort, Open Source, Programming]
 comments: true
 ---